BabylonJS/Documentation/content/How_To/Particles/pcs_creation.md

 will add 10000 points.

--   <Playground id="#UI95UC" title="Adding Point Cloud Points" description="Simple example of adding point cloud points." image=""/>
+-   <Playground id="#UI95UC" title="Adding Point Cloud Points" description="Simple example of adding point cloud points."/>

 You can use your own function as a second parameter to set particle properties such as position and color.
 This function must have this kind of signature: